 - You will also need to know your Office 365 tenant name.
 It is the xxxx part of xxxx.onmicrosoft.com.
 If you don’t know what this is, please see this guide for assistance

 - Once you have the validation token, you will need to contact Microsoft to enrol your organisation in the non-profit program.
 You may be able to do this by raising a service request, through the 'Admin Centre > Support> New Service Request'.
 Otherwise we could contact Microsoft on your behalf, but we may need to be your authorised partner to achieve this.

 - If you are asked for your Office 365 Tenant ID (not your Tenant name) then this can be found in the Azure Active Directory portal, see here for further guidance.

-- Microsoft will ask for the Validation token that you obtained from TechTrust earlier, and they will then validate this with Tech Trust (this is just to verify that you are eligible for the non-profit subscription).
+- Microsoft will ask for the Validation token that you obtained from Charity Digital Exchange earlier.
+They will then validate this with Charity Digital Exchange (this is just to verify that you are eligible for the non-profit subscription).